Premium Wood Chopsticks: Made with select natural woods and Urushi lacquer for food safety and easy care. Gentle on your mouth, easy to clean

 Product Description

-This handcrafted set of two chopsticks celebrates the quiet elegance of everyday rituals and the shared moments that make them meaningful.
-Each pair is carved from natural wood in the traditional Kezuri Bashi style, featuring gently sculpted grooves that follow the shape of the fingers for an intuitive, comfortable grip.
+This handcrafted set of two chopsticks invites you to savor the beauty of your culinary moments.
+Each pair is carved from natural wood in the traditional Kezuri Bashi style, featuring gently sculpted grooves that follow the shape of your fingers for an intuitive, comfortable grip.
+The unique finish enhances the warm tones of the wood, providing a tactile connection that enriches your dining experience.

 Each set includes: